Circuit topology (electrical): Y and Δ topologies

 Y and Δ are important topologies in linear network analysis due to these being the simplest possible three-terminal networks.
 A Y-Δ transform is available for linear circuits.
-This transform is important because there are some networks that cannot be analysed in terms of series and parallel combinations.
+This transform is important because some networks cannot be analysed in terms of series and parallel combinations.
 These networks arise often in 3-phase power circuits as they are the two most common topologies for 3-phase motor or transformer windings.
 An example of this is the network of figure 1.6, consisting of a Y network connected in parallel with a Δ network.
 Say it is desired to calculate the impedance between two nodes of the network.
 In many networks this can be done by successive applications of the rules for combination of series or parallel impedances.
 This is not, however, possible in this case where the Y-Δ transform is needed in addition to the series and parallel rules.

 The Y topology is also called star topology.
 However, star topology may also refer to the more general case of many branches connected to the same node rather than just three.